sethryder/ecs-single-task-autoscaling/README.md

 ### ecs_lambda_deregister_instance.py

 This function checks our SQS queue to see if any instances are pending notification.
 If it does find an instance pending termination it takes the proper steps to safetly decommision the instance.
-This includes unregestring it from our ECS cluster, removing it from the ELB (allowing proper connection draining).
+This includes unregistering it from our ECS cluster, removing it from the ELB (allowing proper connection draining).
 Once it has done these functions it will add the instance to the termination monitoring pool where the **ecs_lambda_terminate_instance.py** function will complete termination.

 ##### Setup
-1. Create a new Lamba functon (we will name it **ecsLambdaDeregisterInstance** in our example) but you can name it what you want.
+1. Create a new Lambda functon (we will name it **ecsLambdaDeregisterInstance** in our example) but you can name it what you want.
 2. Attach the **lambda_autoscale_ecs** role to the function.
-2. Create a Cloudwatch event (using Rules) that will run the function every minute.
+2. Create a CloudWatch event (using Rules) that will run the function every minute.
-  1. You can see the [Cloudwatch Docs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatchEvents.html) for creating the event.
+  1. You can see the [CloudWatch Docs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatchEvents.html) for creating the event.
   2. To set the config options, use **Configure Input** and select **Constant (JSON text)**.
   3. Use the following JSON to set your options, replacing with your actual cluster information (including the ELB that is in front of the service).:
 ```